 Intermediate courses: CRWR 204 Nonfiction Workshop II, CRWR 205 Poetry Workshop II, and CRWR 207 Fiction Workshop II.

-Advanced Courses: Each student chooses at least one advanced writing course in poetry, fiction, or nonfiction writing: CRWR 304, 305, or 307.
+Advanced Courses: Each student chooses at least one advanced writing course in poetry, fiction, or nonfiction writing: CRWR 304 Nonfiction Workshop III, CRWR 305 Poetry Workshop III, or CRWR 307 Fiction Workshop III.

-Advanced Seminars: Each student must take at least TWO sections of CRWR 310 Creative Writing Seminar or CRWR 311 Literary Magazines.
+Advanced Seminars: Each student must take at least TWO sections of CRWR 310 Creative Writing Seminar.

 The minor is designed for students to explore creative expression as part of a broad education.
 The minor in Creative Writing consists of a minimum of 28 credits: